Factors affecting the CO2 Extraction Process

-These effects (such as CO2 temperature, pressure, flow rate, entrainer, sample physical form, particle size, viscosity, etc.) are intertwined, making the extraction process more complicated
+These effects (such as CO2 temperature, pressure, flow rate, ecosolvent, sample physical form, particle size, viscosity, etc.) are intertwined, making the extraction process more complicated.

 The n-alkanes with carbon atoms below 12 can all be mutually soluble in supercritical CO2 fluids.
 If more than 12 carbon atoms, the solubility will decrease sharply.
 Compared with normal alkanes, isoalkanes have greater solubility

 Normal alcohols with less than 6 carbons can dissolve each other in supercritical CO2 fluid.
 If the carbon number is further increased, the solubility will decrease significantly.
 Adding side chains to n-alcohols can appropriately increase solubility just like alkanes.

 The solubility of phenol is 3%, and the solubility can be increased when methyl is substituted for phenol.
 Etherified phenolic hydroxyl will significantly increase solubility4.
 Carboxylic acidAliphatic carboxylic acids with less than 9 carbons are mutually soluble in supercritical CO2 fluids, while dodecanoic acid (laurel has only 1% solubility.
 The presence of halogens, hydroxyl groups, and aromatic groups will reduce the solubility of aliphatic carboxylic acids